 Only the bravest artists take on the monstrosity of an undertaking that is the ‘cover’.
-It must be the perfect amount of interpretation and tribute and is almost always a catastrophic failure.
-Much like the movie remake it’s near impossible to top an original.
+The best covers must be the perfect amount of interpretation and tribute, but on the other hand, the worst can make for a catastrophic failure.
+Much like the movie remake, it’s near impossible to top an original.

 In principal though it’s a beautiful concept.
 It’s a testament to the malleability of good songwriting and how artists are able to speak to each other through emotional expression, conversing across oceans and even lifetimes.